Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/22-executing-the-anvil-script/+page.md

 forge script script/Interact.s.sol:ClaimAirdrop --rpc-url http://localhost:8545 --private-key 0x59c6995e998f97a5a0044966f0945389dc9e86dae88c7a8412f4603b6b78690d --broadcast
 ```

-In this command we are utilizing the **second Anvil key** to claim tokens and covering gas fees as a third-party address.
+Here we are utilizing the **second Anvil key** to claim tokens and covering gas fees as a third-party address.
 The airdropped tokens will be then sent to the first Anvil address CLAIMING_ADDRESS we hardcoded in our script.

-After executing it, we can verify if the first address has in fact received the airdrop:
+After that, we can verify if the first address has in fact received the airdrop:

 ```bash
 cast call 0x5FbDB2315678afecb367f032d93F642f64180aa3 "balanceOf(address)"